ThibeauK/forumistic-blog/posts/post13.md

 # Dao-engineering

 Transcending Western technology facilitates the discovery of critical practices such as Dao-engineering.
 A technological principle based upon Chinese religio-philosophical traditions.
 One blog post fails to summarise Daoist life teachings.
-The following paragraphs highlights their critical relation with the machine.
+The following paragraphs highlight their critical relation with the machine.